 After endless scroll came the idea of combining it with pagination into what's called the ‘Load more’ approach.
 With ‘Load more’ all displayed products are still on the same page, and it’s very easy and convenient to just press that button.
 This approach has shown to be the best for conversions and making the search page good to navigate.
 To make navigation even easier you can still add a page delimiter saying Page 2, Page 3 etc.

 Bygghemma.se uses a ‘Load more’ approach (Visa fler produkter).
 Once pressed, it loads additional products and a delimiter saying Page 2.

-There is however a bonus approach that we would like to share, and that is to mix the ‘Load more’ with endless scroll.
+A bonus approach is to mix the ‘Load more’ with endless scroll.
 This approach uses the ‘Load more’ without visitors having to press the button every time.
 Let’s say you load 100 results.
 When the visitor reaches the end, the next 100 results load automatically without having to press the ‘Load more’ button.
 Once they have reached the end of those results, they are in control of whether to view even more results by pressing the ‘Load more’ button.

-#4 of our Search Best Practices argues that search result lists should use a "Load more" button for loading additional products.
+#4 Always equip your search with a "Load more" button for loading additional products.

 Download Product Sheets

 If you’d like to learn more, or ask about other aspects of e-commerce sites, do not hesitate to contact us.